 "For me, harmony is taking different parts, different lines of music, of economics, of anything, and putting them together in such a way that makes them seem like they belong together,” he says.
 “Harmonizing is making many parts into a unified whole."

 Mechanism design in action, or: The Story of Alice and Bob

 Become inspired by our Laureates and join the Nobel Perspectives community

 Maskin uses a similar approach to his research on mechanism design.
 He takes different interests and mixes them together to create valuable ideas that enrich our world.

-Mechanism design, it seemed to me, could help improve the world and affect many people’s lives," he notes, thoughtfully.
-"So I thought that was a great combination, the best of two worlds: the mathematical world and the social world.
+Mechanism design, it seemed to me, could help improve the world and affect many people’s lives," he says.
+"So I thought that was a great combination, the best of two worlds, the mathematical world and the social world.